Domestic Violence

 When the alleged victim suffers an injury from the violence, the charges are upgraded to a felony.
 This can mean a sentence of up to four years in state prison.
 If one is convicted of felony domestic violence within seven years of another domestic violence conviction, it will result in a sentence of at least two years.

-The Consequences of a Domestic Violence Conviction
+Impact of a Domestic Violence Conviction on Your Life

 While most domestic violence cases are charged as misdemeanors, the effects of the case are very real.
 Beyond potential jail time or probation, there are numerous collateral consequences of a domestic violence conviction: